puzzle/ansible-training/content/en/docs/08/_index.en.md

 collection from the namespace `containers`.
 * The playbook should install podman on the controller and pull any podman image.
 Be sure to escalate privileges if needed.
 (Use the image `quay.io/bitnami/nginx` if unsure).
-* Use the module `podman_container` to start a container from the previously pulled image.
+* Use the module `containers.podman.podman_container` to start a container from the previously pulled image.
 * Confirm the container is up and running using `sudo podman ps -l`.

 {{% details title="Solution Task 6" %}}